Broadcasting & Cable: History

 Broadcasting merged with Broadcast Advertising in 1932, with the Broadcast Reporter in 1933, and with Telecast in 1953.
 The title was changed to Broadcasting-Telecasting beginning with the November 26, 1945, issue; Telecasting was dropped from the cover page on October 14, 1957, but remained on the masthead through January 5, 1959.
 The title remained Broadcasting thereafter until February 22, 1993, becoming Broadcasting & Cable with the March 1, 1993 issue.

 Sol Taishoff won a Peabody Award for his reporting in 1980.
 Times Mirror bought Broadcasting in 1986 from the Taishoff family.
 Cahners Publishing bought Broadcasting in 1991.
 In 2009, Cahners successor Reed Business Information sold TWICE, Broadcasting & Cable and Multichannel News to NewBay Media.
 Future acquired NewBay Media in 2018.
 In 2020, Future folded Broadcasting & Cable into its new platform, Next TV.

+In August 2024, Future announced the magazine would cease the following month, though it and Multichannel News (which also ceased publication) would survive as sub-brands on sister industry news website Next TV, which primarily focused on the streaming industry.
+However, the magazine's Hall of Fame would continue.
+On September 30, a notice was posted to Next TV indicating new content had ceased altogether, but that the website would remain online with archive content.

 Hall of Fame

 The magazine sponsors an annual dinner at which about a dozen industry professionals are inducted into its Broadcasting & Cable Hall of Fame.

 In December 2012, the television court show Judge Judy earned its star, Judy Sheindlin, a spot in the Broadcasting & Cable hall of fame.
 Sheindlin accepted the honor at the Waldorf Astoria Hotel in New York.

-In 2015, the Hall of Fame celebrated its 25th anniversary and to date has honored nearly 400 executives, talent and shows, including Bob Iger, chairman and CEO of The Walt Disney Company; sports broadcaster and former NFL player Frank Gifford; Dr. Phil McGraw, host of Dr. Phil; and Kathie Lee Gifford, co-anchor of the fourth hour of Today.
+In 2015, the Hall of Fame celebrated its 25th anniversary and to date has honored nearly 400 executives, talent and shows, including Bob Iger, chairman and CEO of The Walt Disney Company; David Zaslav CEO and president of Warner Bros.
+Discovery, sports broadcaster and former NFL player Frank Gifford; Dr. Phil McGraw, host of Dr. Phil; and Kathie Lee Gifford, co-anchor of the fourth hour of Today.

 As of 2019, only fifteen shows have either been inducted or are scheduled to be inducted: